gounthar/music/README.md

 - --no-sudo: do not use sudo; prints commands to run manually
 - --pip-system: install Python packages system-wide instead of per-user
 - --dry-run: print actions without executing
+- --use-venv / --venv DIR: create/use a virtual environment and install Python deps inside it

 Environment equivalents:
 - NO_SUDO=1, ENSURE_PIP_SYSTEM=1, DRY_RUN=1